westandy/tutorials/practicalFunctionalProgramming.md

 - In this example, we "bind" `10` to `d` when we create the function `divideBy10`.
 We can say `10` is "closed" to `divideBy10`.

 ### React and Closures
+- what React components may look like without `React`

 #### Stateless Functional Component:
 ```javascript